manojbamniya/Famous_paintings/README.md

 The project includes Python scripts for loading CSV files into a SQL database and SQL queries for analyzing the dataset.
 The queries are designed to answer various questions related to paintings, museums, and artists.

-## Project Files

-- `loadDataToSQL.py`: Python script to load CSV files into the SQL database.
-- `queriesSolved.sql`: SQL Script for each query.

-## Running the Code

-1. **Load CSV files to SQL Database:**
-   - Execute the `loadDataToSQL.py` script to load CSV files into your SQL database.

-2. **Run SQL Queries:**
-   - Execute SQL queries from the `queriesSolved.sql` to gain insights from the dataset.

 ## Query Difficulty Levels